ssvlabs/ssv/docs/specs/NETWORKING.md

 running nodes will consume many resources to process all network related tasks e.g. parsing, peers management etc.

 To lower resource consumption, the number of connected peers is limited, configurable via flag. \
-Once reached to peer limit, the node will try to connect with relevant nodes.
+Once reached to peer limit, the node will stop looking for new nodes, but will accept incoming connections from relevant peers.

-#### Connection Filters

-Connection filters are executed upon new connection. \
-Filters calculates the connection score of the new peer, and will terminate the connection if score is low.
-In addition, it will mark the peer as pruned so following connections requests will be stopped at connection gater.

 #### Connection Gating